Research paper and people analyzing the work

 • Looking for a course designed by practitioners, for practitioners?

-If the answer is yes, then come join us, January 10th 2025 for an 8-week learning journey.
+If the answer is yes, then come join us, June 2025 (date to be confirmed) for an 6-week learning journey.
 (Not from one of these groups but still interested?
 We offer fee-paying courses for non-profit practitioners, academics and UX researchers.
 Click here for more information)

 • We meet on Fridays, 10- 11:30 AM with a couple of sessions scheduled for 1:30-3 PM GMT